Back to blog

 A special assessment is a one-time charge for a major expense that the regular budget and reserves can't cover.
 They range from a few hundred dollars to $50,000+ per unit.

-Timing matters: If a special assessment has been approved but not yet paid by the seller, the buyer may inherit it.
-The purchase contract should specify who's responsible for paying pending special assessments.
+Timing matters here.
+If a special assessment has been approved but not yet paid by the seller, the buyer may inherit it.
+Your purchase contract should specify who's responsible.
+This is the part most people skip, and it's a mistake.

 5. High Delinquency Rates

 When too many homeowners aren't paying their dues, the HOA can't fund its operations or reserves.
-This creates a cascade of problems: deferred maintenance, higher assessments for everyone who does pay, and potential difficulty getting financing.
+Deferred maintenance follows.
+Then higher assessments for everyone who does pay, then difficulty getting financing.
+It spirals.

-What to look for: The financial statement shows accounts receivable — this is the total amount owed by delinquent homeowners.
+The financial statement shows accounts receivable, which is the total amount owed by delinquent homeowners.
 Divide by total annual assessment revenue to get the delinquency rate.

 Over 10% is a concern.
 Over 15% is a serious problem.